ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 -

-Long tail (mirror height longer than 50 centimetres).
+Long shaft (mirror height greater than 50 centimeters).
 Dimensions: 884 mm × 275 mm × 1167 mm and shaft 750 mm.

 ---